requazar/seos-v-slice/README.md

 - 🎶 Extra songs (best experienced on **Hard** mode)
 - 💬 Parity elements with FNF-v0.3.0+
 - 🌟 NEW Pico mixes of your favorite tracks!
+- 🚬 "OG" tracks from the original Smoke 'Em Out Struggle!

 ### 🎨 Credits:
 - **kirbiro** / **Applehair** – Freeplay Icons